-Intensity Zone Intensity Index (I {DF}) Debris Description Description of Effects 1 Red >15 Mass boulder passage and deposition.
+Intensity Zone Intensity Index Debris Description Description of Effects (I {DF}) 1 Red >15 Mass boulder passage and deposition.
 Abundant boulders of several metres in diameter with large trees.
 Deposits several metres thick, boulders commonly being clast supported (boulder to boulder contact) Complete destruction of surface infrastructure and dwellings.
-Total Impact force from 1m diameter boulder: 15 - 60 kN Impact pressure from flow: 20 - 200 kPa 2 Orange 15 - 5 Abundant boulders and trees within a matrix of sand silt and gravel.
+Total loss of dwellings can be expected Impact force from 1m diameter boulder: 15 - 60 kN Impact pressure from flow: 20 - 200 kPa 2 Orange 15 - 5 Abundant boulders and trees within a matrix of sand silt and gravel.
 Boulders to several metres in diameter but typically less than 1m.
-Boulders are matrix supported Severe to moderate effects depending on nature of structure and in to boulder impact.
-Total loss of some dwellings, significant to dama Impact force from 1m diameter boulder: 10 - 15 kN Impact pressure from flow: 5 - 20 kPa 3 Yellow 5 - 0.5 Predominantly sand, silt and gravel with occasional boulder, typically less than 0.5m in diameter, although occasional boulders up to 2m in diameter may enter this zone Generally minor structural damage to dwellings but significant dama and sediment inundation of lower storey.
-Some significant localised boulder impact Impact force from 1m diameter boulder: <10 kN Impact pressure from flow: <5 kPa 4 Blue <0.5 Predominantly silt and sand-laden water (debris flood) with minor coarse material.
-No or rare boulders present Generally insignificant structural damage but flood damage to lower Impact force from 1m diameter boulder: Not applicable Impact pressure from flow: <5 kPa
+Boulders are matrix supported Severe to moderate effects depending on nature of structure and individual circumstances with respect to boulder impact.
+Total loss of some dwellings, significant to damage to others Impact force from 1m diameter boulder: 10 - 15 kN Impact pressure from flow: 5 - 20 kPa 3 Yellow 5 - 0.5 Predominantly sand, silt and gravel with occasional boulder, typically less than 0.5m in diameter, although occasional boulders up to 2m in diameter may enter this zone Generally minor structural damage to dwellings but significant damage to furnishings etc from water and sediment inundation of lower storey.
+Some significant localised damage may result from isolated boulder impact Impact force from 1m diameter boulder: <10 kN Impact pressure from flow: <5 kPa 4 Blue <0.5 Predominantly silt and sand-laden water (debris flood) with minor coarse material.
+No or rare boulders present Generally insignificant structural damage but flood damage to lower storey Impact force from 1m diameter boulder: Not applicable Impact pressure from flow: <5 kPa